 Tribal effect Turtle

-Committing to Sustainable Waste Actions in the Pacific
+Sustainable Waste Actions in the Pacific Phase 2 Project (SWAP2)

-The EURO 3 million SWAP Project funded through the Agence française de développement (AFD) is implemented by the Secretariat of the Pacific Regional Environment Programme (SPREP) by virtue of an Agreement signed in 2020.
-The project aims to improve sanitation, environmental, social, and economic conditions in Pacific Island countries and territories through proper waste management.
+To build on a EURO 3 million first phase, the EUR 4.3 mission SWAP2 Project funded through the Agence française de développement (AFD) is implemented by the Secretariat of the Pacific regional Environment Programme (SPREP) by virtue of an Agreement signed in December 2024.
+The project aims to support sustainable waste management in the Pacific region, especially to:

 Discover our mission